-The day to day allocation of resources across operational policing is directed by a daily forcewide operational review meeting linked to local planning meetings, which operate under the 'THRIVE' principles.
+The day to day allocation of resources across operational policing is directed by a daily forcewide operational review meeting linked to daily management meetings.
+These forums operate under the 'THRIVE' principles and soft boundaries to ensure flexibility to respond to priorities across the whole force area.

-Performance, outcomes and costs are monitored and benchmarked through a framework which includes external comparators based on HMIC Value for Money Profiles, Police Effectiveness, Efficiency and Legitimacy (PEEL) inspection reports and an Annual Value for Money Conclusion from the External Auditors.
+Performance, outcomes and costs are monitored and benchmarked through a framework which includes external comparators based on HMICFRS Value for Money Profiles, Police Effectiveness, Efficiency and Legitimacy (PEEL) inspection reports and an Annual Value for Money Conclusion from the External Auditors.
 The results of these inspections are used to inform and plan both medium and longer term resource allocation processes principally through the Change Programme and more immediate interventions in response to inspection findings.